Assessing the Situation in the Automotive and Supply Industries

 Implement cost-reduction initiatives

 Rostering models and line balancing must be adapted to the new conditions in a short space of time and discussed with works councils.
-In sections with a high density of workers, there are additional worker-protection measures that must be implemented.
+In departments with a high concentration of workers, additional worker protection measures must be implemented.

-Task forces are fully occupied with obtaining complete transparency of supply chains, identifying problem suppliers, and realizing short-term solutions.
-The management structures and support and administration sections must also come back to life in parallel with the teams that are active operationally, however this is not a simple rule of three given the step-fixed sizes.
-This results in capacities in many of these sections being planned out of proportion with the production schedule, creating a negative influence on the cost structures.
-We estimate that the total costs for the ramp-up phase will be at a proportion 20 to 25 percent higher.
+Task force teams are fully occupied with ensuring complete transparency of supply chains, identifying problem suppliers and realizing solutions at short notice.
+Management structures, support departments, and administrative units must also spring back into life in step with operational teams, but this is not a simple “rule of three” given the step-fixed costs.
+As a result, capacity in many of these departments is not planned in proportion with the production schedule, creating a negative influence on the cost structures.
+We estimate that the total costs for the ramp-up phase phase will be 20 to 25 percent higher, relatively speaking.

-We assume that assembly lines and supply chains in the automotive industry will be running stably again by August, though with demand at a far lower level than before the crisis.
-Cost structures will have to be quickly balanced during this period, which will require the establishment of corresponding top-down programs.
-Costs and structures will have to be significantly adjusted.
+We assume that assembly lines and supply chains in the automotive industry will be stable again by August, though with demand at a far lower level than before the crisis.
+Cost structures will have to be quickly balanced during this period, To this end, adequate programs need to be set up from the top down – costs and structures will need significant adjustment.
 The instrument used for this downsizing in 2020 will be the reduction of working hours.
-German automotive corporations had already implemented savings initiatives prior to the COVID-19 crisis.
+German automotive groups had already implemented savings initiatives before the COVID-19 crisis.
 According to a study recently published by the University of St. Gallen, European automotive markets in 2025 will see sales of 14.6 million vehicles, 8 percent below 2019 levels.
 The study predicts that production levels will only return to those seen in 2019 by 2029.
-Given this environment, we expect that the cost-reduction initiatives will continue consistently into 2021 and subjects such as employment guarantees will have to be rediscussed.
-Based on our experience realizing a project at an OEM, efficiency-improvement projects offer significant, lasting savings very quickly despite initial consulting costs (14 percent savings in this specific case).
+Given these conditions, we expect that cost-reduction initiatives will continue into 2021 in a systematic fashion, and issues such as employment guarantees will have to be rediscussed.

-4. Realign the supply-chain structure to mitigate future risk:
+5. Realign the supply-chain structure to mitigate future risk.

-The supply chains will be protected through operational measures during the ramp-up period.
-A realignment will be necessary so that supply chains are more stably organized for similar crisis situations in the future.
-Current structures must be stress-tested to find weak points ruthlessly and develop suites of measures based on them.
-Even though the focus on this area of action will reduce once the crisis passes, we recommend to keep working on it as a form of “insurance” for the future.
+Supply chains will be protected through operational measures during the ramp-up period.
+Realignment will be necessary so that supply chains are more robust in the event of similar crisis situations in the future.
+Existing structures must be ruthlessly stress-tested to identify any weak points and develop suites of measures based on these.
+Even though the focus on this area of action will reduce once the crisis passes, we recommend keeping them on the company’s radar as a form of “insurance” in the future.